JuliaGaussianProcesses/Stheno.jl/README.md

 As with hyperparmeter learning, Stheno doesn't support non-Gaussian likelihoods directly.
 Rather, we expect users to obtain this functionality through the general functionality provided in `AbstractGPs`.
-This part of the JuliaGaussianProcesses ecosystem is broadly under-developed, so please open issues on AbstractGPs if you're keen to help out!
+This part of the JuliaGaussianProcesses ecosystem is under development in [ApproximateGPs.jl](https://github.com/JuliaGaussianProcesses/ApproximateGPs.jl/) -- everything there should interoperate well with Stheno.jl.

 ## GPs + Deep Learning